Lionsberg/old-lionsberg-wiki/Lionsberg System Design/The Way/Page Backlog - To Do/The Way.md

 There is no Way around it.
 The root cause of all the unnecessary corruption, suffering, and injustice is our [[Way of Being]] as a human species on planet earth.

-When our Way of Being is spiraling us down towards failure, it is wise transform our Way, and therefore our trajectory, and therefore our [[Destiny]].
+When our Way of Being is spiraling us down towards failure, it is wise to transform our Way, and therefore our trajectory, and therefore our [[Destiny]].
 It is the Way we attain a future that is as close to heaven as possible, and avoid a future that is something like hell.

 The good news is that in partnership with [[One]] and [[One Another]], we can change our Way.